Beit Ghazaleh: Loss, looting and destruction

 During the nineteenth century, changes in the domestic lifestyle and the introduction of Western furniture ultimately led to aristocratic families abandoning houses such as Beit Ghazaleh.
 The transformation of the Ghazaleh House into a school was a factor for both its destruction and its preservation.
 While it allowed the preservation of the physical structure of the building, it also favoured the "disappearance" of many of its decorations.

 Sections of the house's exceptional wooden decorative panels were still in place prior to the Syrian civil war.
 By the time of its restoration in 2011, a number of pieces had been lost, dismembered or sold to individuals or to museums.

 Since then the Ghazaleh house, especially its iwan, suffered catastrophic damage during the Syrian civil war.
 The property was effected by various explosions from house-to-house combat.
-Prior to this, all the remaining wooden decorative panels, with the exception of a few ceilings, were also removed (now confirmed) looted.
+Prior to this, all the remaining wooden decorative panels, with the exception of a few ceilings, were looted.

 A file regarding the looting of the decorative panels was submitted "to Interpol and the International Council of Museums in the hope that the panels resurface on the art market and can be returned" to the museum.

 Recent studies and restoration works

 From 2007 to 2011, the Syrian Directorate-General of Antiquities and Museums (DGAM) conducted a major campaign of restoration to transform Beit Ghazaleh into a museum dedicated to the memory of the city of Aleppo.
-Restoration work notably concerned the renovation of part of the decorative panels by Damascene craftsmen.

-In parallel, descendants of the Ghazaleh family launched a scientific study of the House.
+Restoration work notably concerned the renovation of part of the decorative panels by Damascene craftsmen.In parallel, descendants of the Ghazaleh family launched a scientific study of the House.
 This study, which began in 2009, includes a historical research on the neighbourhood and of the house, a stylistic analysis of its decorative elements, and a detailed architectural survey.
 The study aimed to establish a precise chronology of Beit Ghazaleh's evolution since its inception.

 A collaborative high precision survey of Beit Ghazaleh was completed in November 2017 by the DGAM and UNESCO to facilitate the further study, protection and emergency consolidation of its structure.
 Further reports have been issued regarding damage to the property and looting of its decorative panels.